FDA Public ServicesPrint Page

 Assessment is entirely through the production of coursework for each module.
 This could be by essay, reports, presentations and a research project.

-You could progress onto a full or part time degree relating to the public service industry, including the final year of the BA (Hons) in Policing Studies and possibly also progress onto year two of certain Criminology degrees (tbc).
+You could progress onto a full or part time degree relating to the public service industry, including the final year of the BA (Hons) in Policing and possibly also progress onto year two of FDa Criminology.

 Darlington College offers a wide range of support including careers guidance, financial assistance, additional learning support, childcare and many more.
 For more information on any aspect of student support contact the Student Services Team on 01325 503030 and they will direct your call to the appropriate college support team.

 This course is an award of Teesside University delivered in partnership with Darlington College.